What we’re about

 - Must be present to receive critique

-If you don't submit 5 days before we meet, you will be removed from the Meetup to make room for someone on the waiting list.
+If you don't submit on time, you will be removed from the Meetup to make room for someone on the waiting list.

 I look forward to working with everyone and reading all of your work!